Chronovski

-Sensing that the market was in need of a quality quartz watch brand that could cater to the mass market, Chronovski proceeded to launch sub $100–200 crystal encrusted watches.
-"In an attempt to make time-reading exciting again, Chronovski watches often came with flashy and glittery designs.
+Chronovski proceeded to launch sub $100–200 crystal encrusted watches.
+Chronovski watches often came with flashy and glittery designs.

-In the years 2004 to 2010, Chronovski managed to distribute half a million pieces of watches and ride on the bling culture.
+In the years 2004 to 2010, Chronovski managed to distribute half a million pieces of watches.
 Norway was the largest market, followed by USA, Sweden, Denmark, UK and Australia.

 2008's Lehman Bros collapse decimated the bling-bling trend.
 What was seen as opulent excesses of Wall Street was frowned upon and the fashion trend shifted away from bling culture.

 Most importantly, the rise of smartphones and its replacement of watches as time-keeping devices hit Chronovski badly in the early 2010s.

-In 2012, the legacy of watch-making came to an end for the company when Chronovski diversified into a digital lifestyle fashion brand.
+In 2012, watch-making came to an end for the company when Chronovski diversified into a digital lifestyle fashion brand.